qutorial/java-secure-random-bytes-example/README.md

 ## Storing the random bytes

-As explained above, you could store the Base64 encoded 88 bytes string or binary(64) - fixed length binary type in DBs supporting it.
+As explained above, you could store the Base64 encoded 88 bytes string.
+A fixed length can be used, BASE64 encoding will always provide the same result length.

+Alternatively binary(64) - fixed length binary type in DBs supporting it.